bohnacker/Treemap.js/README.md

 ### setOptions

-Set order, padding, ... for next calculation of the treemap.
+Set options for next calculation of the treemap.
+Currently there are the following options you might set:

+-   order: 'sort', 'shuffle' or 'keep'.
+Default is 'sort'.
+Attention: don't use 'keep' for the first calculation of the treemap.
+-   direction: 'both, 'horizontal' or 'vertical'.
+Default is 'both'.
+-   padding: 0 (default) or any positive number.

 **Parameters**